faros-ai/faros-events-cli/README.md

 > :exclamation: The `run_status` is an enum.
 Read the documentation on arguments [here](#ci-arguments) for accepted values.

-> :exclamation: If your CI pipeline does not build artifacts, omit the `--artifact` parameter, and add the `--ci-only` flag.
+> :exclamation: If your CI pipeline does not build artifacts, omit the `--artifact` parameter, and be sure to add the `--no-artifact` flag.

 ### Reporting builds and build steps in parts